Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Be aware of sustainability: Think about how the work you do affects sustainability.
+- Pay attention to sustainability: See how the work you do affects sustainability.

 Overcommitting Workload